AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/upgrade-to-v10-dhl-schema-to-continue-using-dhl-as-a-carrier.md

 ## Patch

-The patch ID is AC-3023 and it is available in the Quality Patches Tool version 1.1.21.
+The patch ID is AC-3023 and it is available in the [!DNL Quality Patches Tool] version 1.1.21.

-Refer the following links on how to use Quality Patches Tool and install patches depending on your deployment methods:
+Refer the following links on how to use [!DNL Quality Patches Tool] and install patches depending on your deployment methods:

 * Adobe Commerce on-premises and Magento Open Source: [Quality Patches Tools > Usage](https://experienceleague.adobe.com/docs/commerce-operations/tools/quality-patches-tool/usage.html) in Adobe Experience League.
 * Adobe Commerce on cloud infrastructure: [Upgrades and Patches > Apply Patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation.